 Financial Aid Disbursement

-Alaska Education Grants (AEG) and private scholarship checks are applied to your bill after the end of the add/drop period (i.e. the third week of class), right before the payment deadline.
+Alaska Education Grants (AEG) and private scholarship checks are applied to the bill after the end of the add/drop period (i.e. the third week of class), right before the payment deadline.

-If your financial aid exceeds your tuition and fee bill, the UAA Disbursements Office will return the excess financial aid to you in the form of a refund.
+If financial aid exceeds the tuition and fee bill, the UAA Disbursements Office will return the excess financial aid to the student in the form of a refund.
 Refunds typically take 6-8 business days to process.
-Direct Deposit is available- sign up, verify and/or change your account in UAOnline (Student Services & Account Information > Direct Deposit Services).
+Direct Deposit is available: sign up, verify and/or change your account in UAOnline (Student Services & Account Information > Direct Deposit Services).